Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

 - Async provider exposing `AsyncValue` states—great for one-shot remote fetches with caching/refetch policies.
-- **Trade-offs:** Understand invalidation and family keys for parameterized queries.
+- **What to watch for:** Understand invalidation and family keys for parameterized queries.

 ### Key takeaway